NiYuan224/draft-ni-cross-domain-txn-token/draft-ni-cross-domain-txn-token.md

 #### Txn-JAG Response
 The processing rules and response format defined in Sections 2.3.2 and 2.3.3 of {{?I-D.ietf-oauth-identity-chaining}} apply, with the following modifications:

-* The AS in trust domain I SHOULD transcribe the workflow-related claims from the Txn-Token to the Txn-JAG's claims.
-During this transcription, The AS in trust domain I MAY add, remove or change the claims.
+* The AS in Trust Domain I SHOULD transcribe the workflow-related claims from the Txn-Token to the Txn-JAG's claims.
+During this transcription, The AS in Trust Domain I MAY add, remove or change the claims.
 See Claims Transcription (Section 4.3).

 ### Cross-Domain Assertion